 Therefore, I only offer a hefty discount to the people that help me make the work — the lifeboat volunteers.

-If you’d like to make a purchase, please don’t postpone for the potential of a seasonal bargain bin or sale because it won’t be happening.
-In doing so, you’ll be helping to create a good news story that shines a light on the greatness of humans in our tempestuous world.
+If you’d like to make a purchase, please don’t postpone for the potential of a seasonal sale because it won’t be happening!

 WILL YOU BE GETTING INTO NFTs?

-NFTs [non-fungible tokens] are a hot topic in the art world at the moment.
+NFTs [non-fungible tokens] have been a hot topic in the art world.

 If you’ve heard them mentioned but don’t understand them, that tells you much of what you need to know.
 Think of a house of cards or the emperor’s new clothes and you’re most of the way there!